Computational Pathology: A Survey Review and The Way Forward: Evaluation and Regulations

-Some papers have also compared tissue subtype classification between pathologists and CoPath ML models.
-In one paper, the proposed model agreed with all pathologists $66.6\%$ of the time and had a robust agreement $76.7\%$ of the time, which the paper defines as 2/3 of the pathologists agreeing with the model \cite{10}.
-They found that their model performed similarly to, or slightly better than individual pathologists.
-Additionally, \cite{253} cited that their deep learning model outperformed pathologists.
-This pushes the idea that CAD tools can be used as a second opinion due to the potential of misclassification by a single pathologist.
+One study on cancer detection found that the top computational models from the CAMELYON16 challenge out-performed the 11 pathologists with a two-hour time constraint and performed similarly to the expert pathologist without a time constraint \cite{16}.
+This suggests that deep learning models could be particularly useful in clinical scenarios with excessive numbers of time-critical cases to diagnose.
+Similarly, for tissue subtype classification, another study performed similarly to, or slightly better than individual pathologists.
+The proposed model agreed with all pathologists $66.6\%$ of the time and agreed with two-thirds of pathologists $76.7\%$ of the time \cite{10}.
+An additional study claimed their deep learning model outperformed pathologists without gynecology-specific training in ovarian carcinoma classification \cite{253}.
+This pushes the idea that CAD predictions can be used as a second opinion due to the potential for human error by individual pathologists.

-On disease diagnosis, deep learning models have proven to correctly classify images that even individual pathologists failed to correctly identify \cite{5}.
-However, the model generally misclassified examples that pathologists found challenging with $50\%$ of the falsely identified examples also being misclassified by at least one pathologist \cite{5}.
-This suggests that deep learning models can serve as a second opinion in order to aid pathologists in their decision-making, but as their model achieved a specificity and sensitivity similar to that of pathologists, there needs to be some caution to not reinforce biases or errors of individual pathologists.
+One paper on diagnosis \cite{4} demonstrated that deep learning models can correctly classify images that even individual pathologists failed to correctly identify.
+However, another paper found that $50\%$ of the examples misclassified by their model were also misclassified by at least one pathologist \cite{5}.
+This suggests that deep learning models can aid pathologists in decision-making, but as they tend to achieve a specificity and sensitivity similar to pathologists, they must be applied cautiously to avoid reinforcing the biases or errors of individual pathologists.

-Patient prognosis is a challenging but useful task for deep learning models.
-Prognosis helps in clinical decision-making, particularly by aiding in decisions regarding treatment.
-Models have been shown to achieve performance similar to or better than experts \cite{17,44,227}.
-For example, results cited in \cite{227} indicated an accuracy of $83\%$ and $90\%$ on the two datasets they used, whereas pathologists obtained an accuracy of $80\%$.
+Deep learning models for prognosis have been shown to achieve performance similar to or better than experts as well \cite{17,44,227}.
+In one study, the best model for renal clear cell carcinoma classification achieved $83\%$ accuracy, outperforming the inter-pathologist accuracy of $80\%$ \cite{227}.
 This shows that deep learning models and pathologists may perform similarly on patient prognosis.